osadl/OSLOC2JSON/README.md

                          "ATTRIBUTE": [
                              "Appropriately",
 ```
+Please note that unifying license obligations may lead to overfulfillment of obligations.

 ### Additional keys available when in merge mode
 In merge mode, two additional keys may be added, if appropriate.